These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • You speak to me.
 You speak to me

-• in a most seductive voice.
+• in the most seductive voice.

-• not that I don’t dream of your love,
+• Not that I don’t dream of your love,

-• They pour in from all directions:
+• They pour in from every direction:

 • a screeching head under the blazing sun,